lacchain/LACPass-LACChain-Component/README.md

 In the CLI Main Menu type 'SSC' and enter the requested information:

-1. The first step is entering the [Country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for the self-signed certificate:
+1. The first step is entering the [Country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for the Health organization self-signed certificate:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/X509CountryCode.png)